-27.4 Credit risk
+28.4 Credit risk

 Credit risk is the risk of a financial loss to the Group if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-The Group's exposure to credit risk arises principally from its receivables from customers, financial guarantees given to contract customers and amount due from associate.
+The Group's exposure to credit risk arises principally from its receivables from customers, financial guarantees given to contract customers and amounts due from affiliated companies and associate.
 The Company's exposure to credit risk arises principally from advances to subsidiaries and financial guarantees given to banks for credit facilities granted to subsidiaries.